This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 And even if they were made of plants, that's not necessarily a good thing.

-Using crops like corn starch to make poo bags often mean direct competition with human food production, on top of industrialised agricultural practices that are polluting and resource intensive.
+Using food crops like corn starch to make poo bags mean direct competition with human food production, on top of industrialised agricultural practices that are highly polluting and resource intensive.

 So what dog poo bag should I use?